On the formula for the norms of Miyawaki lifts: Abstract

 \section{Abstract}

-Miyawaki lifting is a lifting of Siegel modular forms introduced by Ikeda in his 2006 paper.
+The Miyawaki lifting is a lifting of Siegel modular forms introduced by Ikeda in his 2006 paper.
 In the same paper, he also conjectured a formula for the norms of Miyawaki lifts.
-In this paper, we show that this conjectural formula can be rewritten into a refined GGP type formula.
+In this paper, we show that his conjectural formula can be rewritten into a refined GGP type formula.